kippoon/UCB-Bootcamp/Units/12-Cloud-Security/CheatSheet.md

 #### Ansible docker-container

-The `docker-container` module can be used to download and manage Docker containers.
+The `docker_container` module can be used to download and manage Docker containers.

 Here we are downloading the container `cyberxsecurity/dvwa`, staring the container, and forwarding the host port 80 to the container port 80